Saturday, August 24, 2024

 searching for a memory

-that no one else remembers.
+that no one else recalls.

 Silent stories